-On this day in 1921, Adolf Hitler becomes the leader of the National Socialist German Workers’ (Nazi) Party.
+On July 29, 1921, Adolf Hitler becomes the leader of the National Socialist German Workers’ (Nazi) Party.
 Under Hitler, the Nazi Party grew into a mass movement and ruled Germany as a totalitarian state from 1933 to 1945.

 Hitler’s early years did not seem to predict his rise as a political leader.
 Born on April 20, 1889, in Braunau am Inn, Austria, he was a poor student and never graduated from high school.
 During World War I, he joined a Bavarian regiment of the German army and was considered a brave soldier; however, his commanders felt he lacked leadership potential and never promoted him beyond corporal.